PaloAltoNetworks/cobra-tool/README.md

 1. Exploit Vulnerable Application, EC2 takeover, Credential Exfiltration & Anomalous Compute Provisioning
 2. Rest API exploit - command injection, credential exfiltration from backend lambda and privilige escalation, rogue identity creation & persistence
+3. Compromising a web app living inside a GKE Pod, access pod secret, escalate privilege, take over the cluster
+4. Exfiltrate EC2 role credentials using IMDSv2 with least privileged access
+5. Instance takeover, abuse s3 access & perform ransomware using external KMS key

 ### To Do / In Roadmap

-3. Compromising a GKE Pod and accessing cluster secrets, taking over the cluster & escalating privileges at the Project level, possible project takeover.
-4. Azure App exploit on a function, data exfiltration from Blob storage & abusing function misconfigs to escalate privileges & leaving a backdoor IAM entity.
+- Azure App exploit on a function, data exfiltration from Blob storage & abusing function misconfigs to escalate privileges & leaving a backdoor IAM entity.
-5. Exploiting an App on VM, exfiltration of data from Cosmos DB & possible takeover of a resource group.
+- Exploiting an App on VM, exfiltration of data from Cosmos DB & possible takeover of a resource group.
-6. More scenarios loading...
+- More scenarios loading...

 ## License